The LiberTea Party at Stanley-Whitman House

 What to Expect

-Sponsorship & Additional Support (light Revolutionary tie-in)
+Sponsorship and Additional Support

-In addition to attending, guests are invited to support one of the museum’s most vital interpretive assets—its historic gardens and grounds.
+In addition to attending, guests are invited to support one of the museum's most vital interpretive assets: its historic gardens and grounds.

-As a living collection and “museum without walls,” the gardens help us interpret how Farmington residents experienced the Revolutionary era through daily life, labor, and landscape.
+As a living collection and museum without walls, the gardens help us interpret how Farmington residents experienced the Revolutionary era through daily life, labor, and landscape.

 Garden Bed Sponsor — $250 (10 available)